-On April 28, 2022, our board of directors unanimously approved the previously announced plan to spin off our infrastructure business.
-We expect the spin-off to be completed in the second quarter of 2022 through a pro-rata distribution to FTAI common shareholders of all of the shares of common stock of FTAI Infrastructure Inc. that FTAI owns as of the record date for the distribution.
+The Board of Directors delegated to a special committee comprised solely of independent and disinterested board members the full power and responsibility to, among other things, (x) review, evaluate and negotiate certain transactions relating to the management agreements, the treatment of certain income incentive allocations and capital gains incentive allocations and the treatment of certain outstanding options held by the Manager and the non-employee directors of the Company (collectively, the "Specified Matters") and (y) act with respect to the Specified Matters.
+The special committee, after consultation with its independent legal and financial advisors, unanimously approved the terms of, and the entry into the agreements providing for, the Specified Matters.
+Following the determination of the special committee, on April 28, 2022, our board of directors unanimously approved the previously announced plan to spin off our infrastructure business, subject to the Board of Directors declaring the distribution prior to the closing of the transaction.
+On July 11, 2022, the Board of Directors unanimously approved the details and timing of the previously announced and approved spin-off.
+We expect the spin-off to be completed on or around August 1, 2022, subject to certain conditions, through a pro-rata distribution to the Company's common shareholders of all of the shares of common stock of FTAI Infrastructure Inc. that the Company owns as of July 21, 2022.
 The infrastructure business is expected to be spun out in an entity taxed as a corporation for U.S. federal income tax purposes and will hold, among other things, our Jefferson, Repauno, Long Ridge and Transtar assets, and will retain all related project-level debt of those entities.
-FTAI Infrastructure's common stock is expected to be listed on The Nasdaq Global Select Market under the ticker symbol "FIP".
+FTAI Infrastructure's common stock has been approved to be listed on The Nasdaq Global Select Market under the ticker symbol "FIP".
 We expect to retain our aviation business and certain other assets and our remaining outstanding corporate indebtedness.

 The spin-off poses risks and challenges that could negatively impact our business, and there can be no assurance that the spin-off will be completed as anticipated or at all.
-Our ability to complete the spin-off is subject to, among other things, the SEC declaring effective the registration statement on Form 10 filed with regard to the spin-off, the approval of an application to list FTAI Infrastructure's common stock on the Nasdaq and the formal declaration of the distribution by our board of directors.
+Our ability to complete the spin-off is subject to, among other things, the formal declaration of the distribution by our board of directors.
 Such conditions and other unforeseen developments, including in the debt or equity markets or general market conditions, could delay or prevent the spin-off or cause the spin-off to occur on terms or conditions that are less favorable and/or different than anticipated.
-Moreover, even if all the conditions have been satisfied, if our board of directors determines, in its sole discretion, that the spin-off is not in the best interests of FTAI and our shareholders, our board may terminate the spin-off.
+Moreover, even if all the conditions have been satisfied, if our board of directors determines, in its sole discretion, that the spin-off is not in the best interests of the Company and its shareholders, our board may terminate the spin-off.
 Failure to complete the spin-off could negatively affect the price of our common shares.